Civic Community: 2020–2021

 CC contested regional elections for the first time in 2021.
 In all but three departments, CC ran its own candidates under the variant name Civic Community – Autonomies for Bolivia (Comunidad Ciudadana-Autonomías para Bolivia, CA).
 The exceptions were in Beni where it aligned with Creemos to form the Let's Change (Cambiemos) alliance, Pando where it joined with the regional Democratic Integration Community (CID), and Tarija where it gained the support of incumbent governor Adrián Oliva to form Community of Everyone (Comunidad de Todos).
 Santa Cruz was the only department where it did not present a gubernatorial candidate, choosing instead to endorse Creemos leader Luis Fernando Camacho.

 Largely as a result of the hugely divided opposition field, CC failed to win any gubernatorial elections and won six mayoral elections.
 These were in Camiri, Colcapirhua, Ingavi, Puerto Rico, San Pedro de Manuripi, and Santos Mercado.
 The latter four were all located in Pando, where CC saw its best performance.

-The Civic Community coalition is currently composed of the following groups:
+In the 2021 elections the Civic Community coalition was composed of the following groups:

+2024

+In December 2024 the Revolutionary Left Front left the coalition in order to support the candidacy of Jorge Quiroga in the 2025 presidential election.
+Marcelo Pedrazas, a CC deputy from Chuquisaca, stated that the FRI's withdrawal indicated that "Civic Community has become a failed project" as a result of internal strife within the coalition.